JavierLopatin/JavierLopatin.github.io/content/authors/Berroeta/_index.md

 In addition, he has experience as a professor in areas such as Geostatistics, Territorial Criminology and Satellite Image Analysis for Environmental Monitoring and Natural Disaster Management.

-Currently, Denis is pursuing a Master's program and a PhD in Data Science, focusing on the detection of territorial changes in satellite images by using artificial intelligence methodologies
+Currently, Denis is pursuing a Master's program and a PhD in Data Science, focusing on the detection of territorial changes in satellite images by using artificial intelligence methodologies.
+His thesis is co-supervised by [Sebastián Moreno](https://www.javierlopatin.com/author/sebastian-moreno-a/).